 Place a frying pan on a low to medium heat and when hot, add the pistachios, then toast for around 3-4 minutes, or until light golden and a nutty aroma has been released.

-Using a small food processor is the easiest way to make the pesto but chopping everything by hand or in a pestle and mortar gives a less processed, more natural texture.
-Its up to you though.
-Chop the mint with a sharp knife till you have small pieces then place in a bowl.
+Using a small food processor is the easiest way to make the pesto but chopping everything by hand or in a pestle and mortar gives a less processed, more natural texture – it is down to personal preference.
+Chop the mint with a sharp knife until you have small pieces then place in a bowl.

-Chop the pistachios so that you have mostly small pieces, but it doesn’t have to be completely uniform, then add to the mint.
+Chop the pistachios so that you have mostly small pieces, but it does not have to be completely uniform, then add to the mint.

 Place a large pot of salted water on a high heat, cover and bring to the boil.
-Add the pasta and cook for 10 minutes, or until all dente.
+Add the Pasta and cook for 10 minutes, or until al dente.
 Drain off all the water, then place the pasta back in the pan and stir through the pesto.
-The residual water on the pasta should help keep everything loose, but if it looks a little dry, add a splash of hot water and a little olive oil.
+The residual water on the pasta should help keep everything loose, but if it looks a little dry, add a splash of hot water and a little Olive Oil.
+Once thoroughly combined, serve.